 Online Casino Gambling

-The new regulatory system will make online casino gambling safer and fairer for everyone.
+The Online Casino Gambling Act is now in force and establishes a new regulatory system to protect players and make online casino gambling safer and fairer for everyone.

 No change for now

-If you think a licensed online casino has not met the required standards, you will be able to complain either directly to the online casino or to the Department of Internal Affairs.
+If you think a licensed online casino has not met the required standards, you will be able to complain either directly to the online casino or to us as the regulator of online casino gambling in New Zealand.

 If you decide to use an unlicensed platform, you won’t have the same player protections.